Karthikkannan-AI/AI-Powered-Package-Theft-Identification-Jetson-Platform/README.md

 ## Introduction ##

-Online shopping has reached an all-time high due to the coronavirus pandemic and there is a huge surge in Package Theft across America.
+Online shopping has reached an all-time high due to the coronavirus pandemic and there is a huge surge in Package Theft (package left on the door by the delivery personnel ).
-We have built a Proof of Concept of converting a CCTV camera in the door in to an AI Powered Camera using NVIDIA Jetson Platform to Identify the Package when it arrives/ placed on the door side and intimates the house owner, if the Package is taken away the __ALARM__ is triggered
+We have built a Proof of Concept of identifying the Package from the real-time CCTV stream when it arrives/ placed on the door side and intimates the house owner if the Package is taken away. (  __ALARM__ is triggered )

 ## Problem ##